 Before I made these tartlets I played around with a few different combinations of tomatoes and various ingredients but nothing really excited me enough to share with you, that is until I tried this harissa and tomato combination.
-And they are delicious.

-To make the tarts a little easier on the waist line I've substituted the cream that you would normally find in a savoury tart recipe for low fat Greek yoghurt, and it works brilliantly.
+To make the tarts a little easier on the waist line I've substituted the cream that you would normally find in a savory tart for low fat Greek yoghurt, and it works brilliantly.

 So tell me, what ingredient is a magic ingredient in your house?